On the Edge of the Everglades – Picayune Strand

 It also turned out that this place was the site of one of Florida’s largest property scams ever.

-It was going to be the largest sub-division in the world, and in the 1950s and 60s the Gulf American Corporation began selling off property lots in the projected community of four hundred thousand called Golden Gate Estates.
+It was going to be the largest sub-division in the world.
+In the 1950s and 60s, the Gulf American Corporation began selling off property lots in the projected community of four hundred thousand called Golden Gate Estates.
 They had built roads and canals to drain the area.

-Salespeople wined, dined, and flew prospective buyers over the property, and sold twenty-nine thousand lots over the telephone to out-of-state buyers who had no idea that by late June, despite 180 miles of drainage canals, they would need boats to reach their land.
+Salespeople wined, dined, and flew prospective buyers over the property.
+They sold twenty-nine thousand lots over the telephone to out-of-state buyers.
+These folks had no idea that by late June, despite 180 miles of drainage canals, they would need boats to reach their land.
 The total area was 112,000 acres, containing 880 miles of roads, and 183 miles of canals.

 The End of Golden Gate Estates

 The development failed because, inevitably being in the Everglades, the area regularly flooded.
-That, and upon further scrutiny it was determined that the infrastructure and land area could not really support the number of homes and people it had purported it could.
+Upon further scrutiny, officials determined that the infrastructure and land area could not really support the number of homes and people it had claimed.

-Some of the development – namely the part north of Alligator Alley (I-75) – was completed and still has homes on it today.
-However, Gulf American Corporation fell through, filing for bankruptcy in 1978 and most of the Southern Golden Gate Estates lots had no development on them.
+Some of the development – the part north of Alligator Alley (I-75) – was completed and still has homes on it today.
+However, Gulf American Corporation fell through.
+They filed for bankruptcy in 1978 and most of the Southern Golden Gate Estates lots had no development on them.

 Reclaiming & Preserving Picayune Strand

 At that time, it was obvious that the extensive road and canal system was having an adverse effect on the natural communities of Picayune Strand and associated ecosystems, including Faka-Union Bay and the Ten Thousand Islands area.
-The State of Florida decided to start purchasing up parcels to reclaim the Southern Golden Gate Estates land for State Forest – which was easier said than done.
+The State of Florida decided to purchase the parcels to reclaim the Southern Golden Gate Estates land for State Forest.
+Unfortunately, this was easier said than done.

 They began the slow task of contacting over 17,000 far-flung lot owners.
-Picayune Strand was eventually acquired and connected it to adjacent preserves including the Fakahatchee Strand State Preserve, Florida Panther National Wildlife Refuge, and Collier Seminole State Park.
+Eventually, the State acquired Picayune Strand and connected it to adjacent preserves, including the Fakahatchee Strand State Preserve, Florida Panther National Wildlife Refuge, and Collier Seminole State Park.

-Slowly plans were put in place to destroy the canals and roads.
+The State slowly put plans in place to destroy the canals and roads.